-Customers are included in the Quality Improvement process, as survey participants, as members of Consumer Advisory Councils, and as members of the PIHP Board.
+Customers, including those receiving long-term supports or services (e.g., customers receiving case management or supports coordination), are included in the Quality Improvement process, as survey participants, as members of Consumer Advisory Councils, and as members of the PIHP Board.
 In this way customers are incorporated into the review and analysis of information obtained from quantitative and qualitative methods.